angular/angular/aio/content/guide/third-party-lib.md

 Third Party Library

 @intro
-Create a third party library with support for AoT, JiT and Tree Shaking.
+Create a third party library with support for AOT, JIT and Tree Shaking.

 @description